stijn-dejongh/lovecraft_public_domain/raw_converts/m.md

 so that the Daemon of the Valley knows not why its waters are red, nor whither they are bound.

-  The Genie that haunts the moonbeams spake to the Daemon of the Valley, saying, &ldquo;I am old, and forget much.
-Tell me the deeds and aspect and name of them who built these things of stone.&rdquo; And the Daemon replied, &ldquo;I am Memory, and am wise in lore of the past, but I too am old.
+  The Genie that haunts the moonbeams spake to the Daemon of the Valley, saying, "I am old, and forget much.
+Tell me the deeds and aspect and name of them who built these things of stone. " And the Daemon replied,  "I am Memory, and am wise in lore of the past, but I too am old.
 These beings were like the waters of the river Than, not to be understood.
 Their deeds I recall not, for they were but of the moment.
 Their aspect I recall dimly, for it was like to that of the little apes in the trees.
 Their name I recall clearly, for it rhymed with that of the river.
-These beings of yesterday were called Man.&rdquo;
+These beings of yesterday were called Man. "

   So the Genie flew back to the thin horned moon, and the Daemon looked intently at a little ape in a tree that grew in a crumbling courtyard.